 So, the next time you encounter the phrase "one in a trillion," take a moment to appreciate the sheer scale it represents.
 Consider the context, weigh the consequences, and remember that even the smallest probabilities can have a significant impact.
 Embrace the power of perspective, and continue to explore the fascinating world of numbers and probabilities.

 Ready to put your knowledge to the test?
 Share your thoughts!
-What's the most surprising example of "one in a trillion" you've encountered?
+Even so, what's the most surprising example of "one in a trillion" you've encountered?
 Leave a comment below and let's discuss!